rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

     Vs = { CFG; end('static) }
     V1 = { CFG; end('static), skol(1) }

-At that point, constraint propagation is done, because all the outlives relationships are satisfied.
+At that point, constraint propagation is complete, because all the outlives relationships are satisfied.
 Then we would go to the "check universal regions" portion of the code, which would test that no universal region grew too large.